 In 2017, CNBC noted that Republicans planned to drop a proposed repeal of the Durbin Amendment.

 Additionally, financial and political publications have reported on the possibility of expanding provisions to cover credit cards, not just debit cards.
 In 2022, Forbes published a piece suggesting that expansion to credit cards is a bad idea and that Congress should have repealed the Durbin Amendment in 2017 when it had the chance.

-Yet many small businesses and consumers don’t even know what the Durbin Amendment is, not to mention the impact payment experts and economists claim it has supposedly had.
+Yet, with all of these discussions going on, many small businesses and consumers don’t even know what the Durbin Amendment is, not to mention the impact payment experts and economists claim it has supposedly had.
 What would Durbin Amendment repeal mean for businesses?